dkstapley11/DeliciousAI_Hackathon/README.md

 # Process/Implementation - Danny
+Everything not included or explained in the above project plan, I will explain in detail in this section.
+As with any project, I stuck to the plan and made adjustments along the way.

 - **Create Custom Datasets** - Inheriting from the Dataset class in the PyTorch library, I made two subclasses: CustomTrainDataset and CustomTestDataset.
 I did this because we were going to be treating our training and testing datasets differently.
 Furthermore, the training data was given in a text file as paths to each image from the `/images` directory, followed by its associated class.
 The testing data was just a path to each image.
 ```python